MarieRaasch/biol217/Metagenomics.md

 METABAT 98,68% Coverage and 3,94% Redundancy

 Maxbin2: 94,7 % Coverage and 73,68% Redundancy
+With Metabat:
 How many Archaea bins do you get that are of High Quality?
-1

-1
+1 bin

 How many Bacteria bins do you get that are of High Quality?
+14 bins

 # Day 4

 ## Bin Refinement

-Im Temrinal
+In Terminal
 ```
 anvi-summarize -p./6_anvimerge/PROFILE.db -c ./5_anvio_profiles/contigs.db --list-collections